slothAD/XPRising/README.md

 > There is a good chance that in the future the OpenRPG mod will get a UI to have a clean and easy to use mod!

 # Patch notes / Changelog

+- 2.0.5  Added group of commands for VBlood Skills, Passives and Shapeshifters

 - 2.0.4  Random Encounters implementation